 All these different kind of data have to be consistent for a given state of Silverpeas; they form a coherent whole set.
 Then, defining a Data Volume Container to gather all of these volumes is a better solution over multiple shared-storage volume definitions.
 You can, with a such Data Volume Container, backup, restore or migrate more easily the full set of the data of Silverpeas.

 To define a Data Volume Container for Silverpeas, for example:

-$ docker create --name silverpeas-store \ -v silverpeas-data:/opt/silverpeas/data \ -v silverpeas-log:/opt/silverpeas/log \ -v silverpeas-workflows:/opt/silverpeas/xmlcomponents/workflows \ -v /etc/silverpeas/config.properties:/opt/silverpeas/configuration/properties \ silverpeas \ /bin/true
+$ docker create --name silverpeas-store \ -v silverpeas-data:/opt/silverpeas/data \ -v silverpeas-log:/opt/silverpeas/log \ -v silverpeas-workflows:/opt/silverpeas/xmlcomponents/workflows \ -v /etc/silverpeas/config.properties:/opt/silverpeas/configuration/config.properties \ silverpeas \ /bin/true